labzero/guides/devops/runbook_guide.md

 # Runbook Guide and Template

-### What is a Runbook?
+### Runbooks: A Jumping-Off Point
 A `Runbook` documents how to run your system.
 It is a jumping-off point which provides an overview and then outlines pathways to dive into the supporting subsystems and documentation.
-Essentially, this document is the source of truth for your application.
+This document is the source of truth for your application.
 Though it has the word "book" in it, a `Runbook` is more akin to a table of contents, in that relevant external systems and documents are linked from within the `Runbook`.
 This avoids duplication and keeps the `Runbook` clear and concise.

-### What is NOT a Runbook?
+### Playbooks and Runbooks are Different
 Our implementation of a `Runbook` is not a list of play-by-play steps, which we consider to be a `Playbook`.
 Relevant `Playbooks` are linked from a `Runbook`.
 While there is not a clear standard within the software community regarding the use of the words `Runbook` and `Playbook`, [Lab Zero](https://labzero.com)'s definition of these terms is shared among others in the field and has successfully facilitated efficiency within our client teams.

-### Who Uses a Runbook?
+### Everyone Uses the Runbook
-Teams who maintain software services maintain a `Runbook` for each service.
-Whoever starts the project creates the `Runbook`.
-Subsequent edits require collaboration from members of a cross-functional team in order to complete the picture of the system.
-It is used by Systems Administrators, `DevOps` Engineers, `NOC` (Network Operations Center) Engineers, `SREs` (Site Reliability Engineers), Software Engineers, or anyone else on the team tasked with maintaining the system or responding to incidents.
+Everyone?
+Well, anyone on the team who maintains the system, responds to incidents, or requires knowledge of the system uses a `Runbook` for each service.
+It is a reference guide for anyone on the team, and essentially this means "everyone."
+The `Runbook` is created by whoever starts the project.
+Team members across functional units make subsequent edits in order to complete the picture of the system.

-### Why Use a Runbook?
-Why Use This Guide?
+### Do You Need a Runbook?
-The existence of a `Runbook` is part of the definition of done for a "production ready" system or service.
-This guide provides a complete template for generating a `Runbook`, which helps ensure that your team won't leave out any important pieces.
+Yes.
+The existence of a `Runbook` is an important part of DoD (Definition of Done) for a "production ready" system or service.
+A `Runbook` ensures that every element of a system is addressed and documented in a central location, allowing for expedient maturity.
+Trying to run a system without a `Runbook` results in divergent and compartmentalized knowledge within a team, which causes communication breakdowns during crucial moments.
+Don't let that happen to your team; use this guide as a template for generating a `Runbook`.

-### When to Use This Guide
-NOW!
+### Runbook Early, Runbook Often
 Create the `Runbook` for your system **early** and modify the `Runbook` **often**.
-We have found the best results from this approach.
-The earlier the team is aware that the `Runbook` exists and is a shared living document which is intended to be the overall document for the system, the better the likelihood of success.
-This, coupled with the best practice of reviewing and modifying the `Runbook` with every change to the system, will increase efficiency, velocity, and uptime and reduce confusion, friction, and stress within your team.
+The earlier this document exists, the more traction it has within the team.
+Review and modify the `Runbook` with every change to the system.
+This will increase efficiency, velocity, and uptime and reduce confusion, friction, and stress within your team.
+It is a shared living document which is intended to be the record of the system.
+Create it at the inception of a project, and keep it up to date.

-### Where is a Runbook?
+### Front and Center
-Wherever your team stores their documentation is where the `Runbook` should exist.
-This could be in a wiki or within your code repository, depending on the makeup of the team.
-The goal here is that anyone who needs to consume the document will have easy access to it.
+`Runbooks` are to be stored wherever your team regularly looks for information.
+This could be in a wiki, a code repository, or any other centralized document store that supports revision history, depending on your organization and team.
+The goal here is that anyone who needs to consume the document will have easy access to it, and changes are tracked.

-### How To Use This Guide
+### Create Your Runbook Template
-* Import this document into your wiki or other document management system as a template.
-Then remove this instruction.
+* Import this document into your system as a template. _Details provided below for Atlassian Confluence._
 * Customize the template to account for proprietary business requirements or project nuances.
-Then remove this instruction as well as any instructions irrellevant to your team.
+Remove anything that is irrelevant to your team.
-* When using the template to create new `Runbooks`, remove this entire `Runbook Guide and Template` section such that the `Runbook` begins with the `Overview` section.
+* Remove this entire `Runbook Guide and Template` section such that your `Runbook` template begins with the `Overview` section.

+### Use Your Runbook Template
-* Conform to a naming convention of your determination, possibly starting the name of each `Runbook` with the word "`Runbook`."
+* Conform to a naming convention when you create a new `Runbook` from this template.
+Start the name of each `Runbook` with the word "`Runbook`," ie: `Runbook - Application Server`
 * Remove and replace each section's details with concise relevant content as instructed inline.
 For the sake of clarity and conciseness, do not retain the inline instructions; you can always refer back to this document or your modified template.
-* Create an index of `Runbooks` for your organization if it doesn't exist.
+* Create a single index of `Runbooks` for your organization.
 Ensure your new `Runbook` is added to the index.

 ### How to Import Into Atlassian Confluence
 If you're using Atlassian Confluence, follow these steps to import this Markdown and use it to generate a template: